About 30, people in the United States have the disease.

 There are over 1, known mutations of the CF gene.

 - Do My Homework for Me | Pay for Expert on fitnistdewarge.cf.

 As a result, most genetic tests for the condition only screen for the most common mutations.
 The median predicted age of survival for people with CF is currently in the early 40s.

-Life expectancy is strongly affected by the severity of the disease, age of diagnosis, and the type of CF gene mutation.
+watch Life expectancy is strongly affected by the severity of the disease, age of diagnosis, and the type of CF gene mutation.
 Article last updated by Adam Felman on Thu 11 January Visit our Cystic Fibrosis category page for the latest news on this subject, or sign up to our newsletter to receive the latest updates on Cystic Fibrosis.
 All references are available in the References tab.
 About cystic fibrosis.
 Cystic fibrosis CF. CFTR modulator therapies.
 How is cystic fibrosis treated?
 Fertility in men with CF. CF genetics: the basics.
 Germs and staying healthy.
 Know your CF mutations.